The early days : luxurious racing yacht

 Below : Rare portait of Manton Bradley Metcalf Sr., circa 1921, which would be few years before his death.

 Above : A park is named after Manton Metcalf, on 556 Valley Street, Orange, NJ.
+One of his old buildings is also named in his honor.

 Around 1913-1915, few record of the ship are found.
-Manton Metcalf had the yacht thoroughly overhauled in 1914, the ship was 12 years old and as reliable as in 1902 ; at this time, the Sachem’s captain was Capt.
-Emil J. Holtz, and the Chief Engineer was Frank Dougherty.
+Manton Metcalf had the yacht thoroughly overhauled in 1914, the ship was 12 years old and as reliable as in 1902 ; at this time, the Sachem’s captain was Emil J. Holtz, and the Chief Engineer was Frank Dougherty.

-But in 1914, while the ship was often seen along Long Island and Rhode Island Sound, Europe entered a World War, and after three years, US had to involve directly in the conflicts.
+But in 1914, while the ship was often seen along Long Island and Rhode Island Sound, Europe entered a War, and after three years, US had to involve directly in the conflicts.
 1917 was to become the most historically important year for the Sachem...